Every farmer wants to control his livestock, to be the leader.

-If the animals trust and respect you, you are in control of the group and they will obey you.
+Once animals trust and respect you, you are in charge of the group, they will obey you.

-It therefore works much safer, faster, more animal-friendly and more efficient.
+Doing so is safer, faster, more animal-friendly and works more efficiently.

-As soon as cattle know that you are luring them with concentrate, they will obey you for a short time.
+Once your animals know you are luring them with concentrate feed, they will obey for a short time.

-The response of the animal is very simple and clear: "Everything is fine, as long as I can reach the concentrate first”.
+The animal's natural response is clear: "Everything is fine, as long as I get concentrate feed."

-I regularly see horses and cows that systematically and disrespectfully check the caretaker's / owner's pockets for contents.
+I regularly see horses, cattle and even pigs systematically and disrespectfully checking the farmer's buckets and bags for contents.

-Despite these sometimes hilarious and very unsafe situations, most caretakers /owners maintain that they never lure their animals with concentrate...
+Despite the sometimes hilarious and highly unsafe situation, these handlers/owners say they never bait their animals with concentrate feed....

 As soon as you drive your herd animals in front of you in a calm and controlled way for 10 to 15 minutes several times a week, they learn to respect you without luring!
 This works both in the cowshed and in the pasture.

 Young animals in particular are naturally very curious.
-Anxious young animals quickly lose their fear with this method and also become curious.
+Anxious young animals quickly lose their fear through this way of working and therefore become curious.

 By letting the animals move slowly (without running), they learn to obey, trust and respect you.